 You would think that such a service would cost you.
 But you would surprisingly be wrong.

-Sites to upload your DNA data for free:
+Free sites to upload your DNA data:

 - DNA Land

 When compiling this list of free methods and sources it did quite surprise me just how many ways that there were.

 Hopefully I have included every possible avenue of research that can be used and which is free.

 But if you feel that I have maybe missed something out then please feel free to comment below.